 “Graduated from Nanjing University of Chinese Medicine, the China's top-line college of Chinese Medicine, and with 30 years of hospital /clinical practices in China, Canada and USA, Dr. Sun is well-known for her abundant experiences in practicing Acupuncture.
 She applies thorough TCM theory and serves her patients with very skillful needle insertion, cupping, Gua-sha, and Tui-na technics.
 She always optimize the treatment combinations per the patient's personal conditions.
 She is also a specialist in applying Chinese herbs to treat many chronic problems, such as asthma, allergies, insomnia, depression, chronic fatigue, and women's problems.

 “My philosophy is to provide a comfortable, caring, and balancing environment for individuals in an integrative health setting.
-Four locations available for your convenience: Ann Arbor, Dearborn, Novi, and Farmington Hills
+Four locations available for your convenience: Ann Arbor, Dearborn, and Novi.

 “Dr. Kim was trained as an anesthesiologist at both the University of Chicago and Northwestern University Children's Hospital in Chicago, Illinois.
 In addition to this, she has been an acupuncturist for over 20 years and received extensive training in South Korea, Japan, Puerto Rico and the U.S. She is a member of the American Academy of Medical Acupuncture.
 She uses traditional acupuncture and/or low level laser treatments for numerous medical disorders such as auto and sports injuries, neck and back pain, joint pain, fibromyalgia, headaches and migraines, stress, depression, anxiety, chronic fatigue, menopause, skin problems, poor circulation, diabetes and smoking cessation.